JAlcocerT/JAlcocerT/content/blog/dji-osmoaction5pro.md

 {{< youtube "cqs4MkJ_4M4" >}}

 {{< callout type="info" >}}
+Be aware when recording that it can do x2160 or other (x1512), depending if you choose W/UW and so on
+{{< /callout >}}

 A regular TV can be **4K UHD, meaning 3840x2160**.

-Be aware when recording that it can do x2160 or other, depending if you choose W/UW and so on
-{{< /callout >}}
+It takes ~1h48min/41.5GB of video at 2.7k/RS/Standard/60fps to fill the internal memory.

 <!--
 but also x3840x1600?
 UW??? -->